 It will take another 2 hours and add an extra 300m (980 feet) of elevation gain to your day but the views from the summit will be well worth it.

 Night 1: Rifugio Volpi al Mulaz

-Rifugio Volpi Al Mulaz usually opens from mid June and closes in the 3rd week of September.
-It’s a well situated hut offering views north eastward into the Val di Focobon (see the picture above).
+Rifugio Volpi Al Mulaz usually opens in mid-June and closes in the 3rd week of September.
+It’s a well-situated hut offering views northeastward into the Val di Focobon (see the picture above).

 It’s also Club Alpino Italiano affiliated so if you have a CAI membership or an Alpine Club membership in your home country, then you’re entitled to accommodation discounts.